13588112254/littlefs/DESIGN.md

 --- <!-- TODO need this bar here? -->

-If we look at metadata pairs and linked-lists of metadata pairs at a high level, they are pretty nice in terms of runtime costs.
+If we look at metadata pairs and linked-lists of metadata pairs at a high level, they have fairly nice runtime costs.
 Assuming n metadata pairs, each containing m metadata entries, the lookup cost for a specific entry has a worst case runtime complexity of O(nm).
 For updating a specific entry, the worst case complexity is O(nm^2), with an amortized complexity of only O(nm).

 However, splitting at 50% capacity does mean that in the best case our metadata pairs will only be 1/2 full.
 If we include the overhead of the second block in our metadata pair, each metadata entry has an effective storage cost of 4x the original size.
-I imagine users would be very unhappy if they found that they can only use a quarter of their original storage.
+I imagine users would not be happy if they found that they can only use a quarter of their original storage.
 Metadata pairs provide a mechanism for performing atomic updates, but we need a separate mechanism for storing the bulk of our data.